orsoli/php-snacks-b1/snack-4/README.md

 ### Snack 4B:
 **Filter our array and display, still divided by class, only the students with a sufficient average grade.**

+### Snack 4C:
+**Comment out the filter from point 4B (leave it in the code so we can still see it) and add a minimum amount of styling as you wish.
+Then, insert a form where the user can input a maximum average grade, and filter based on it only students with an average grade lower than the entered grade.**